 Twas the Scots Who Built This Country!

-In each Canadian family, somewhere there's a Scot.
+In each Canadian family,

 When Sir John A. MacDonald looked out across this land,

-what he saw before him, a Scot would understand.
+What he saw before him, a Scot would understand.

 Those first few encounters with the savages were hot.

-I was referring to the Scots.
+- I was referring to the Scots.

 St Andrew's ball is lavish each year in Montreal.